DarienLibrary/website_content/content/_finished/faq/faq.md

 <div class="panel-body">

 #### Can I have food and drinks in the Library?
 Yes!
 We even have a cafe on the Main Level for your convenience.
-The only rooms where food and drinks are not permitted are the Digital Media Lab on the Lower Level and the Storytime Room.
+The only room where food and drinks are not permitted is the Storytime Room in the Children's Library.
 <br />
 <br />

 #### Where is the water fountain?
 We have three water fountains located throughout the building.
-One by the Cafe, another by the bathrooms on the Lower Level, and one on the Mezzanine Level by the bathrooms.</div>
+One by the café, another by the bathrooms on the Lower Level, and one on the Mezzanine Level by the bathrooms.</div>
 </div>
 </div>